 “Fabulous, it will be my last swim before autumn.”
 Alia loved the sun.

-The slim blonde and I taxied over to the Port of Newark.
-She conversed with the Tanzanian driver in Swahili.
-The Customs officials treated the beautiful UN under-assistant with the utmost deference.
+The slim blonde diplomat and I taxied over to the Port of Newark.
+She conversed with the Tanzanian taxi driver in Swahili.
+The Customs officials treated the UN under-assistant with the utmost deference.
 Oxford was her alma mater.
 Her family dated back to before the invention of sliced bread.
 The process of retrieving her car took about seven minutes.
-She beamed a smile of thanks and we sat in her Porsche.
+She beamed a smile of thanks to the officials and we sat in her Porsche.

 “I bought this from my mother's inheritance.
 Sitting in it reminds me of her.”
 Alia pressed a button.
 The top folded into the rear.
 She gave the engine some gas.